Office of Admissions

 Mandatory Health Insurance for International Students on F and J Visas

-International students in F or J visa classes must demonstrate that they have adequate health insurance coverage prior to enrollment.
+International students must demonstrate that they have adequate health insurance coverage prior to enrollment.
 International students in J visa classes must also demonstrate that their accompanying spouse and dependents have adequate health insurance coverage prior to enrollment.
 Adequate health insurance for international students in F and J visa classes must include:

 - Coverage period for full academic year, including annual breaks